EmilioPelaez/ErrorHierarchy/README.md

 ### Transforming an `Error`

 Transforming functions can be used to replace the received `Error`.
 It could be an `Error` of a different type, or an `Error` of the same type but with different values.

+### Alertable Errors

+`AlertableError` is a protocol that user-facing errors can conform to.
+The only non-optional requirement is a `message` `String` that will be displayed to the user.

+By using the `.handleAlertErrors()` modifier, any alertable errors will be handled by displaying an alert to the user with a single dismiss button.

+__Note:__ If the error is triggered by a `View` contained in a sheet, this modifier needs to be called inside the body of the sheet, or it will fail to display the alert.
+This also applies to popovers and other similar modifiers.